Use Cases

 Use

-of the NPI.SELECT healthbase_id FROM entitysummary WHERE identifier='npi' AND identifier_type='n'
+entitysummarytable to find out thehealthbase_idof the NPI.SELECT healthbase_id FROM entitysummary WHERE identifier='npi' AND identifier_type='n'- We'll get a

 - Node_2s with score > 80 are very strongly affiliated.